Srik7212/Data-AI-ML/AI/Day 2 ( Chat Bot )/Node.js/Part 2/lab 02.1-QNA Maker Bot/README.md

 1.To understand how to train Qna Maker services using FAQ URLs and structured documents please refer following link:[Train QnA](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).

-Note :Please refer sample QNADocument.doc in the following path "Chat-Bot-AI-Virtual-Trail-Blazer-Series\Node.js\Day 2\lab 02.1-QNA Maker Bot" to train QnA Maker Service with structured document or you can use the following sample link: "https://www.mcdonalds.com.sg/faq/mcdelivery-service/" for training QnA Maker Services.
+Note :Please refer sample QNADocument.doc in the following path "Data-AI-ML-master\AI\Day 2 ( Chat Bot )\Node.js\Part 2\lab 02.1-QNA Maker Bot" to train QnA Maker Service with structured document or you can use the following sample link: "https://www.mcdonalds.com.sg/faq/mcdelivery-service/" for training QnA Maker Services.

 ### Implementation

-To check implementation of this lab please refer to the following file in this path of folder Chat-Bot-AI-Virtual-Trail-Blazer-Series\Node.js\Day 2\lab 02.1-QNA Maker Bot:
+To check implementation of this lab please refer to the following file in this path of folder Data-AI-ML-master\AI\Day 2 ( Chat Bot )\Node.js\Part 2\lab 02.1-QNA Maker Bot:

 ```
                              QnaMakerBot.js